-Unsuccessful applicants will have the opportunity to ask for their child's name to be added to a waiting list which will be compiled in accordance with the oversubscription criteria.
+Unsuccessful applicants will have the opportunity to ask for the child's name to be added to a waiting list, which will be compiled in accordance with the oversubscription criteria.
 Any places which become available will be filled from the waiting list.

-The waiting list will be held in criteria order of the Admissions Policy and will close at the end of the school year - July 2024.
+The waiting list will be held in criteria order of this admissions policy and will close at the end of the school year June 2025.
 Each time a child is added, the list is ranked again in line with the published oversubscription criteria in this policy.